gwcoffey/gwcoffey.com/hugo/content/booklist/2024-03-13-the-selected-poems-of-li-po/index.md

 > I’m not saying I’d go far to meet you,<br>
 > no further than Ch’ang-feng Sands.

-I've read it a dozen ore more times in the last couple of days.
+I've read it a dozen or more times in the last couple of days.
 I'm rereading it right now.
 I shared it with my child (who is much more educated about poetry than I am) and they said, simply, "This is remarkable."
 I couldn't agree more.

 At first I lingered on the butterflies.
 "They fly in pairs, / and it hurts."
 Remarkable.
 Another time I wondered at "dust and ash."
 Remarkable.
 "At fourteen, when I became your wife…" is such a dated line opening such a modern thought.
 Remarkable.
 "Moss buried your tracks one by one" is Remarkable. "without suspicions" is remarkable. "fierce / June waters" and "howling gibbons" are remarkable. ("Mobled queen is nice…")